Sample Masters Economics Full Dissertation

-However, the European Commission (2015) hypothesizes that quantitative labor shortages have the potential to become an issue in the future if the labor force begins to diminish as a result of demographic changes while labor demand at the same time increases and the economy of each country begins to recover.
+However, the European Commission (2015) hypothesizes that quantitative labour shortages have the potential to become an issue in the future if the labour force begins to diminish as a result of demographic changes while labour demand at the same time increases and the economy of each country begins to recover.

-Demographic developments can explain the decline of the labor supply in the EU-15 member states and Greece by specifically analyzing the decline in the working-age population and the decline in the working-age population's participation rate.
+Demographic developments can explain the decline of the labour supply in the EU-15 member states and Greece by explicitly analyzing the decline in the working-age population and the decline in the working-age population’s participation rate.

-According to Zimmermann et al. (2007), it is not easy to measure labor shortages, and the basic labor market indicators for the identification of labor shortages are rooted in economic theory and ambiguities which effect the practical application of those indicators.
-Labor shortages, or job vacancies, or excess demand are similar terms that mean open positions.
+According to Zimmermann et al. (2007), it is not easy to measure labour shortages.
+The fundamental labour market indicators for identifying labour shortages are rooted in economic theory and ambiguities that affect the practical application of those indicators.
+Labour shortages, or job vacancies, or excess demand are similar terms that mean open positions.
 Each of these is viewed as opposite to unemployment or excess in supply.

 There is a chance for excess demand and excess supply to existing simultaneously.
-This may come from the fact that the labor skills that certain employers may want are not satisfied by the available supply, thus resulting in positions being left vacant.
+This may come from the fact that the labour skills that certain employers may want are not satisfied by the available collection, thus resulting in positions being left vacant.

-According to OECD (2003), the discrepancy between labor demand (available jobs) and labor supply (skills of the unemployed) is defined as structural unemployment.
+According to OECD (2003), the discrepancy between labour demand (available jobs) and labour supply (skills of the unemployed) is defined as structural unemployment.

-Firstly, it is necessary to examine the demand side of the labor market.
-Demand for labor is often recognized as a classic early indicator of the labor market's vigour and well-being.
+Firstly, it is necessary to examine the demand side of the labour market.
+Demand for labour is often recognized as a classic early indicator of the labour market’s vigour and well-being.
 When an economy is healthy, employers hire workers who, as a result, produce goods and services that the employers can sell the goods in the markets and earn a profit.

 Hiring workers increases the costs for employers, who often want to hire workers at lower wages.
-Based on the law of demand for labor, an inverse relationship between demand for labor and labor price is established and represented in a downward sloping curve.
+Based on the law of demand for labour, an inverse relationship between the need for work and labour price is established and represented in a downward sloping curve.

-Employers are only willing to hire extra workers when the marginal revenue product of labor exceeds nominal wages.
+Employers are only willing to hire extra workers when the marginal revenue product of labour exceeds nominal wages.
 Based on the use of cost benefits, this allows profits to be kept high.

-When marginal revenue product of labor equals nominal wages, the business will have reached its maximum profits and then decide no longer hire.
+When marginal revenue product of labour equals nominal wages, the business will have reached its maximum profits and then decide no longer to hire.

 According to Eurostat (1997) projections, four discrete characteristics will exemplify between 1996 and 2020.
 They are as follows;